Glossary

 Rating Period

-Time period for which managed-care Medicaid capitation rates are being developed. (
+The time period for which managed care Medicaid capitation rates are being developed.
+(ASOP No. 49)

 Real Return